Cragady/hire-career-path/README.md

 This is where I'll be tracking problems.
 I'll remove items that I feel are sufficiently addressed.
 If an issue is noteworthy or may cause problems later will be listed [here.](#Fixed,%20but%20Noteworthy)

 * There is one test case that will pass even if there is no endpoints set up for the dataset.
 Need to rewrite all test cases with the string `test_failed_update_of_` in its name.

+* Looks like I screwed up with the update id portion.
+I need to set id to be non-editable.

+* Do not allow an id of `0` to be written to database

 # Fixed, but Noteworthy